platform-kit/docs/content/docs/3-docs.md

 ## Auth Example

-[This page](http://www.platformkit.com/#/3-docs) is an example premium content that only shows up if you're logged in.
+[This page](http://www.platformkit.com/#/3-docs) is an example authentication / premium content (this content only shows up if you're logged in.)